 8 oz Italian mix Giardiniera (a vinegary mixture of cauliflower, carrots, celery, and peppers)

-1 red bell pepper, deseeded and sliced
+1 red bell pepper, deseeded and sliced, browned with the onion

 Trim the fat off the roast and wipe it dry with a paper towel.
 Heat the oil in a very large pot over medium high heat.
 Brown the roast well in the hot oil, turning every few minutes until every bit of the roast is well browned.
 Don’t turn the roast too often as it is contact with the hot oil that will create the delicious brown bits.

 If your roast is too big to have clearance on the sides in your pot, cut it in half and brown the halves separately.
 If you are using steak, do one at a time.
 Crowding meat into a pot for this step reduces the delicious brown.

 Leave the browned meat in the pot, reduce the temperature to medium low, and add one cup beef stock, one cup juice from the jar of pepperoncini, bay leaves, garlic, oregano, fresh cracked black pepper, and Worcestershire sauce.

 You may, if you wish, chop up one deliciously spicy Calabrian chile to add here if you enjoy a bit of heat.